CP Group

 Ben Ferland

-Ben was a post-doctoral student in the CP Group.
-He is currently an Associate Professor in the School of Political Studies at the University of Ottawa in Canada.
+Ben is currently an Associate Professor in the School of Political Studies at the University of Ottawa in Canada.
 He received his Ph.D. from the Department of Political Science at McGill University in Canada.
 His research focuses on political behavior, electoral and partisan systems, and political representation.
 He’s particularly interested in political elites and public responsiveness.
 His research has been published in journals such as the European Journal of Political Research, Party Politics, West European Politics, Electoral Studies, and Politics & Gender.
 For more information, see his webpage and his Google Scholar profile.

 Zeynep Özge Iğdır

-Zeynep was a post-doctoral student in the CP Group.
-She is currently a Research Assistant at Sabanci University in Turkey.
-She received her Ph.D. from the Department of Political Science at Sabanci University in Turkey.
+Zeynep is currently a Research Assistant at Sabancı University in Turkey.
+She received her Ph.D. from the Department of Political Science at Sabancı University in Turkey.
 Her research focuses on pre-electoral coalitions and electoral behavior.
-For more information, see her Google Scholar profile.
+For more information, see her LinkedIn profile.

 Howard Liu

-Howard was a post-doctoral student in the CP Group.
-He is currently an Assistant Professor in the Department of Political Science at the University of South Carolina.
+Howard is currently an Assistant Professor in the Department of Political Science at the University of South Carolina.
 His research focuses on state repression and political violence.
 Methodologically, he is interested in networks, spatial analysis, and automated text analysis.
-His research has been published in journals such as the Journal of Politics , International Studies Quarterly, the Journal of Conflict Resolution, and Political Science Research & Methods.
-More information can be found at this webpage and on his Google scholar profile.
+His research has been published in journals such as the Journal of Politics, International Studies Quarterly, the Journal of Conflict Resolution, and Political Science Research & Methods.
+More information can be found at his webpage and on his Google Scholar profile.

 Graduate Students